Surprise, Surprise

 Fortunately, he had already devised a method to that effect.
 He could build a mental barrier to keep his ominous thoughts from paralyzing him with fear by controlling his breathing, which he did by counting the seconds that ticked by between inhaling and exhaling.

-He managed to quiet the sound of his heartbeat to the point where he couldn’t hear it ...Read more
+He managed to quiet the sound of his heartbeat to the point where he couldn’t hear ...Read more

 The City that Shares the Fate of Saada